Before you start

 5. Tell us more about what you would like to do

-Set up a regular income payment
+Start a new regular income payment

 25% of the funds in your savings account can be taken tax free, the remainder is taxed as income.
 If you're unsure of your remaining tax free allowance or the options available to you, please contact us.